Brightline Expanding To Orlando In Summer 2023, Tickets Now On Sale

 The US isn’t exactly known for its great rail service, though Brightline is an exception.
 Brightline operates trains between Miami and West Palm Beach, with stops in Aventura, Fort Lauderdale, and Boca Raton.

 Brightline used to be associated with Richard Branson and was going to be rebranded as Virgin Trains, but Brightline and Virgin cut ties in 2020.
 Brightline has for years been planning an ambitious expansion, which includes connections to Orlando, and eventually even to Tampa.
-This is pretty major, since it will greatly extend the distance that Brightline operates.
+This is pretty major, since it greatly extends the distance that Brightline operates.

 I reviewed the Brightline experience in 2019, and it’s so incredibly good that it’s hard to believe that this is in the US.
 The stations are gorgeous, the trains are new and well maintained, and the employees are consistently friendly.